jwillinghalpern/fm-default-fields/README.md

 # fm-default-fields
 File for saving various default field configurations and quickly applying them.
-This is great if you have multiple clients and need to easily switch between configurations.
+Ideal if you have multiple clients and need to easily switch between configurations.